PubInv/covid19-vent-list/README.md

 [VentMon inline tester and monitor/alarm](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor)

-My own attempt to build a test apparatus that meaasures clinical suitability as well as reliability.
+My own attempt to build a test apparatus that measures clinical suitability as well as reliability.
 Project is just beginning.

 More test projects are needed!
 If you know of a test project, please make a pull request or enter an issue.